Michael-Brodsky/PG/src/components/readme.md

 Facilitates remote reading/writing values to and getting/setting status of gpio pins over a serial port.

 ### LCDDisplay.h
-Configuration and asynchronous operation of an LCD display including formatted printing.
+Facilitates configuration and asynchronous operation of an LCD display including formatted printing.

 ### RemoteControl.h
 Facilitates remote execution of client code over a serial port.